jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 In the arena of challenges, foes emerge as catalysts for resilience and architects of growth.
 Embrace the dance with adversaries, for it is through the crucible of opposition that the strength of character is forged.

 In this section, we will be creating a enemy for the player to fight.
-The enemy will have a line of sight of radius r and if the player is within this radius, it will move towards the player and explode upon contact; dealing damage to the player.
+The enemy will have a circular line of sight.
+If the player is within this radius, it will move towards the player and explode upon contact; dealing damage to the player.
 The player will also be able to deal damage back to the enemy

 #### Summary: